Distance Constraint Satisfaction Problems: Endomorphisms

 Observe that if $e$ satisfies the various statements of Lemma~\ref{lem:summaryPeriodic}, then $D$ is stable for $e$.
 Note also that if $p,q$ are stable for $e$, then they must have the same ``direction'': We cannot have $e(v+p)=e(v)+p$ and $e(v+q)=e(v)-q$ for all $v\in\Z$.

-\begin{Lemma} Let $e$ satisfy the various statements of Lemma~\ref{lem:summaryPeriodic}, and let $q$ be the minimal stable number for $e$.
+\begin{Lemma} Suppose that $\Gamma$ is connected.
+Let $e$ satisfy the various statements of Lemma~\ref{lem:summaryPeriodic}, and let $q$ be the minimal stable number for $e$.
 Then the stable numbers for $e$ are precisely the multiples of $q$.
 In particular, $q$ divides $D$. \end{Lemma} \begin{Proof} Clearly, all multiples of $q$ are stable.
 Now for the other direction suppose that $p$ is stable but not divisible by $q$.
 Write $p=m\cdot q+r$, where $m,r$ are positive numbers and $0< r<q$.
-Since $r$ is not stable, applying $e$ and shifts we can find a term $t$ such that $t(0)=0$ and $d(t(mq),t(p))\neq r$.
-By the property of $p$ we should have $t(p)=p$.
+Since $r$ is not stable, composing $e$ and shifts we can build a function $t$ such that $t(0)=0$ and $d(t(mq),t(p))\neq r$.
+By the property of $p$ we should have $t(p)=p$ or $t(p)=-p$.
 But this is impossible since then $d(t(mq),t(p))=d(mq,p)=r$, a contradiction. \end{Proof}